prachinayakal/Date_Time/README.md

-# Date_Time
-A simple web page displaying the current date and time in a user-friendly format.
-It uses HTML, CSS, and JavaScript to continuously update the time display.
-An interactive UI with hover effects for a smooth user experience.

 # Date and Time Display Web Page

 This simple web page displays the current date and time in a user-readable format.
 It continuously updates the displayed date and time using JavaScript's `setInterval` function.